stefano-bragaglia/NaiveBayes/README.md

     classifier = builder.build();
     classifier.save(resource);

-Notice however that most of the times, you will not need to directly use the `Builder` class since the `Classifier` provides methods for training and testing instances.
+Most of the times, however, you will not need to directly use the `Builder` class since the `Classifier` provides methods for training and testing instances.
 These methods cover classic `learning` against a _training set_, `co-learning` against a _training set_ and a collection of _unclassified samples_ (on it's way!) and `testing` against a _control set_, of course!
 Since there are several variants of _classifiers_, these methods use

 `Multonomial`, `Binomial` and `Bernoulli` (to come).

+### Learning and testing
+qwerty